nomorer/logging/README.md

 Install
 =============
 `go get github.com/justgolang/glogger`
-Use `go get -u` to update the package.
+use `go get -u` to update the package.